hahaCrazy/learngit/readme.txt

 Git has s mutable index called stage
 Git tracks changes of files.
 hahaha
-Creating a new branch is quick.
+Creating a new branch is quick.git
+6666